 - Close all doors within the house to slow fire spread inside the house.

-- Turn on the lights in all rooms of your house, on the porch, and in the yard.
+- Turn on the lights in all the rooms of your house, on the porch, and in the yard.
 Your home will be more visible through the smoke or darkness.

 - Move furniture away from windows and sliding glass doors to avoid ignition from the radiant heat of the fire.